DeMarcoLab/autolamella/INSTALLATION.md

 *Navigate to the environment location (in the example here, that's `C:\Program Files\Python35\envs\AutoScript\` * *then change directories into `Lib`, and then the `site-packages` directory.
 This is where the python packages live.*

-2. Find the conda environment location you just made called `autolamella-dev`.
+2. Find the conda environment location you just made called `autolamella`.
-`...conda/envs/autolamella-dev/Lib/site-packages/`
+`...conda/envs/autolamella/Lib/site-packages/`

 ***Troubleshooting:** If you're having trouble finding the conda environment location for `autolamella-dev`* *you can open the *Anaconda terminal* on your machine and type `where python` (Windows) or `which python` (Unix).*